Title Image

 CHILDREN’S DIVISION (AGES 3-10)

 First Steps is a wonderful introduction to the joy of movement for those completing 3K preschool.
-For those completing 4K Pre-kindergarten and Kindergarten, Creative Ballet promotes the development of a child’s natural creativity with focus on motor skill development and musical awareness.
-For those finishing 1st and 2nd grades, Pre-Ballet and Primary offer an introduction of more formal classical ballet training, using age appropriate ballet vocabulary and movement.
-No placement class needed to register for Children’s Division classes.
+For those completing 4K Pre-kindergarten and Kindergarten, Creative Ballet promotes the development of a child’s natural creativity with a focus on motor skill development and musical awareness.
+For those finishing 1st and 2nd grades, Pre-Ballet and Primary offer an introduction to more formal classical ballet training, using age-appropriate ballet vocabulary and movement.
+No placement class is needed to register for Children’s Division classes.

 Dress Code: